Back to the blog

 • How to punish greedy opponents.

-• How to balance risk and reward.
+• How to weigh risk and reward.

 What’s the Best Gambit for 1400 Rated Players?